 1. What skincare products to use during winter

-Use a gentle cleanser twice daily, like Cetaphil Gentle Cleanser or La Roche Posay Toleriane Cleanser.
-Apply generously morning and evening to create a protective layer and reduce water loss from the skin's surface.
+For your face, try a gentle cleanser twice daily, like Cetaphil Gentle Cleanser or La Roche Posay Toleriane Cleanser.
+Apply generously morning and evening to create a protective layer and reduce water loss from the skin's surface and hydrate your dry skin.
 You can also look for moisturisers containing ‘humectants’, a group of substances such as urea or lactic acid.
 These hold moisture in the skin for longer.
 A great tip to keep skin as supple as possible is to moisturise along with the grain of your hair – don’t rub in circles!

-Try a product like Aveeno Body Wash instead of shower gel, and Bioderma Atoderm Intensive Ultra-Soothing Balm as body moisturiser twice daily.
-If you suffer from dry hair, try washing with Eucerin DermoCapillaire Calming Urea Shampoo two or three times weekly.
+For your body, try a product like Aveeno Body Wash instead of shower gel, and Bioderma Atoderm Intensive Ultra-Soothing Balm as body moisturiser twice daily.
+If you have dry hair, try washing with Eucerin DermoCapillaire Calming Urea Shampoo two or three times weekly.
 Leave the foam in contact with the scalp for 5 minutes before rinsing for best results.

 2. Relieve cracked, itchy hands and feet